open-feature/openfeature.dev/blog/2024-02-28-reconciling-with-state.md

 ## Recent Specification Changes 🗒

 There's no shortage of frameworks available when it comes to the development of enterprise software.
-Weather it's the "frontend" or "backend", developers are quick to avail things like React, Spring, Gin and Flask to avoid boilerplate code and structure their applications in a familiar way.
+Whether it's the "frontend" or "backend", developers are quick to avail things like React, Spring, Gin and Flask to avoid boilerplate code and structure their applications in a familiar way.
 Such frameworks also offer convenient abstractions that ease the employment of common patterns, think _dependency injection_ as in Angular or Spring, or _MVC_ as in Django or ASP.NET MVC.
 Many also provide extensibility features so that new functionality can be implemented seamlessly and idiomatically.